Ccivam/PyInterpret/README.md

 This is an interpreter made in python lang.

-To run this lang in your local device,Clone this repo and open the repo in your terminal.Then run python shell.py.
+To run this lang in your local device,

+Clone this repo and open the repo in your terminal.

+Then run python shell.py.

 Some code snippets showing the lang features and its syntax: